-"Oh, stop it.
-How many times are you goin' to pull that bit?
+"Oh, stop it; how many times are you goin' to pull that blarney?
 Do you think I'm stupid?
 Get up."
-He yanked Willie to his feet, whereupon the young man collapsed into his arms, unconscious.
-"Willie, knock it off."
+He yanked Willie to his feet, whereupon the invalid collapsed into his arms, unconscious.
+"Knock it off."
 There was no answer.
 "Willie!"
 Jason threw him over his shoulder and started upstairs.
 "If you're fakin' again, I swear to God Almighty…"

 McGuire spent the better part of the morning in the chair across from Willie's bed, watching with consternation as his friend curled into a fetal position, flinched, thrashed about, shivered, covered his head with his arms, covered his head with the pillow, and sprang up screaming with a wide-eyed hypnopompic jerk.
 Then he would fall back on the bed and the restless ritual would begin again.
 At one point, the boy tumbled onto the floor, and when the Irishman dropped him back in bed, Willie clutched his arm and gasped, "Look, Jason, a whale."

 Doctor Woodard arrived shortly before lunchtime.
 Willie was awakened for the examination and afterwards overheard the physician's conversation with Jason from across the room as he wrote out two prescriptions.

 Stage 2 starvation, dehydration, hypothermia, a probable bronchitis/strep throat combination, and a nice little concussion—these were all things that could have happened by getting lost in the woods for several days, but the rapid heart rate and low blood pressure were due to some kind of severe hemorrhage, and the doctor could provide no theory as to how that might have occurred.
 The punctures on his wrist were too small and had healed without incident.